peplau/AI-Content-Profiler/README.md

 > [!NOTE]
 > - **Profile Page** is disabled if the selected item has no Layout (is not a *Page Item*);
-> - **Profile Tree** is disabled if the selected item has no Layout and no children items underneat it.
+> - **Profile Tree** is disabled if the selected item has no Layout and no children items underneath it.

 <hr/>